 Jump to:

-Description History Long Route Short Route The Picnic Schedule Safety and Practical Arrangements
+Description History Long Route Short Route Safety and Practical Arrangements

 A self-guided walk around the parish boundary starting and finishing at the church.
-The whole boundary is about 12 miles, which is rather too far for some people, so we have a Long Route and a Short Route which together cover the whole 12 mile boundary.
+The whole boundary is more than 12 miles, (plus the distance from church out to the boundary and back again), which is rather too far for some people, so we have a Long Route and a Short Route which together cover the whole boundary.
 It’s not intended as an endurance test or race, but for enjoyment and spiritual refreshment.
-Maybe one day we’ll organise a race, or maybe some keen souls will arrange to walk all the way round, but not today.
+Maybe one day we’ll organise a race, or maybe some keen souls will arrange to walk all the way round.

 Pray: You are encouraged to pray as you walk the boundary: for all who live within the parish on your one side, and for the whole wide world on your other side.
 You can talk as you walk, but do walk in silence for a while and see what God shows you.